eric-bonfadini/python-extensions/README.md

 ## Compare

 The script [compare.py](compare.py) allows to generate output files (printing also time/memory taken) and to compare each file to the master output (python standard lib version).
+Each implementation gets 8 params in input (in/out filepath, in/out delimiter, in/out line_terminator, in/out encoding) and returns the number of rows processed.

 **Note: this is not a benchmark between all the implementations, but it's just a way to show how to integrate different languages in python using a "real" use case.
 Each implementation can probably be much more elegant/idiomatic/fast/efficient.**